 Garden City (the Chinese name is also pronounced Tianyuan, but with different characters) in Gansu is another domestic producer, established in 1998.
 It produces olive oil, cosmetics and olive leaf extracts.

-25 mills in China managed to produce 5,000 mt of olive oil in 2016 according to the International Olive Council citing official sources, a 75% increase over the previous season.
-Olive oil production employed approximately 15,000 people, mostly in the Gansu, Shaanxi and Sichuan provinces.
-The amount of land devoted to olive production was reported to amount to 86,000 hectares.
-Domestic production represents about 12% of the country’s current needs.
+China currently has 29 producers of olive oil with a total capacity exceeding 50,000 mt p.a.
+The amount of land devoted to olive growing was reported to amount to 86,000 hectares.
+Domestic production covers about 12% of the country’s current needs.

 The 16th China International High End Edible Oil & Olive Oil Beijing Expo 2017 was held in the China International Exhibition Centre, Beijing, April 17 – 19; the Shanghai International Exhibition Centre, August 30 – September 1; the Chengdu New International Exhibition Centre, October 12 -14.

 Eurasia Consult Consulting can help you embed your business in Chinese society.